-Passports for purchase: Open citizenship doors around the world
+The countries offering passports for purchase

 (CNN) — Turns out money doesn't just buy a glamorous vacation in the Caribbean or a killer suite in Quebec -- it can buy residency too.

-While British citizens are rushing to claim Irish passports post-Brexit vote, the world's most elite travelers don't bother standing in line at immigration counters.
+While British citizens are rushing to claim Irish passports ahead of the UK's proposed Brexit on October 31, the world's most elite travelers don't bother standing in line at immigration counters.

 Instead, they enlist in citizenship by investment programs (CIPs), where investing in a country's economy can grant easy access to more powerful passports.

+The cost?
+Applicants need to invest a minimum of $274,000 in development projects.

+They must also pay a fee of 100,000 euros per application, which will fund growth in underdeveloped areas.

-"Generally CIPs draw individuals from countries whose passports offer very limited abilities to travel, such as China, Russia, and Middle Eastern countries," Nuri Katz, founder of international financial advisory firm Apex Capital Partners, tells CNN Travel.
+"Generally CIPs draw individuals from countries whose passports offer very limited abilities to travel, such as China, Russia, and Middle Eastern countries," Nuri Katz, founder of international financial advisory firm Apex Capital Partners, told CNN Travel in 2017.

 "Most of the individuals making these types of investments are high net-worth entrepreneurs with net worths of about $2- to $15 million."

-Note: This story was originally published in September 2017.
-It was updated in October 2019.